igorkf/Maize_GxE_Prediction/README.md

 ./run_cv_g_models.sh
 ```

-3. Run all CVs for Kroneckers:
+3. Run all CVs for Kronecker products (this will generate a lot of big files):
 ```
 ./run_cv_kroneckers.sh
 ```